Reviews You Can Rely On

 Speed

 In a game of minutes, seconds count.
 After 15 minutes under the snow, a person's chance of survival decreases significantly.
-With that in mind, we wanted to assess a beacon's ability to bring us quickly into our target and help us pinpoint their location without hassle.
+With that in mind, we wanted to assess a beacon's ability to bring us quickly into our target and help us pinpoint its location without hassle.
 Each manufacturer's processor is a little different, and some handle incoming information faster than others.
 To assess this, we considered a beacon's ability to keep up during a coarse search and how quickly we were able to refine the lowest distance reading during a fine search.

 Some beacons handled the coarse search well but began to lag in the fine search phase.
 Others struggled in the coarse search, especially at the maximum extent of their range, but were able to handle a fine search quite well.
 For our scoring purposes, we combined the coarse and fine search speeds into one total score to paint an overall picture of a beacon's processing speed.
-Upon signal acquisition, Ortovox Diract Voice would often send you the long way around a flux line only to direct you to turn around.
+For example, upon signal acquisition, the Ortovox Diract Voice would often send you the long way around a flux line only to direct you to turn around.
 But once it was in the fine search, it smoothed out and provided quick distance readings.

 For speedy searching, it's hard to beat the proven processor included in the BCA Tracker4.
 The instant-feedback display makes it easy to refine distance readings to the lowest possible number during a fine search.